 A glorious fight for the breakaway is in the pipeline.
-Folowing a rolling section of 15 kilometres the riders enter the Col des Saises, which is a climb of 13.3 kilometres at 5.3%.
-The route descends to Beaufort only to return to climbing.
-The Cormet de Rozelend is 19.9 kilometres long and averaging 6%.
+Following a rolling section of 15 kilometres the riders enter the Col des Saises, which is a climb of 13.4 kilometres at 5.1%.
+The route descends to Beaufort only to return to climbing, this time on the Cormet de Roselend, an ascent of 19.9 kilometres at 6%.
 Let’s see how the breakaway rolls by now.

-Following a prolonged downhill the duo Côte de Longefoy and Notre-Dame-du-Pré serves a relatively minor obstacle.
-Still 55 kilometres to go when the riders move through the village.
+Following a prolonged downhill the Côte de Longefoy throws in 6.6 kilometres at 7.5% before the route continues to climbs at shallow gradients to Notre-Dame-du-Pré.
+Still 55 kilometres to go when the riders move through the resort village.

 The Tour descends to Moûtiers and moments later, in Brides-les-Bains, the Col de la Loze opens on a gentle note.
 The climb totals almost 30 kilometres, but the first half is nothing special.
 The gradients go up to 7% after Méribel, which is still nothing compared to the last 5 kilometres.
 This part of the Col de la Loze was first paved in 2019 and it’s extremely irregular.
 Still, the average gradient of the last 5 kilometres sits at over 10%.